gowrav/gowrav.github.io/_posts/2020-10-2-rules-of-engagement.md

 *Wrong.!!
 It's not the destination remember, it's the company., By considering her suggestion you compromised your own idea as if it was stupid.
 Best relationship exists because they don't compromise on themselves ever.
 They do things for each other but not at cost of their own.*

-Remember the quote by Oscar Wilde.
-> Everything is about sex; except sex, Sex is about power.!!

 Stay true to it.., even fight for it..!!
 Tell her that we can replan but you want to stick to your destination and do it.